 Play is an important part of a healthy animals balanced life.
 A toy provides exercise, mental stimulation and can be tools for pets and their humans to communicate and form a special bond.

-Choose toys that are safe, being aware of structural integrity (e.g. plastics with sharp edges, feathers that have toxic dye, tennis balls specific for pets use since regular tennis balls may break teeth etc.).
+Choose toys that are safe, being aware of structural integrity (e.g. plastics with sharp edges, feathers that have toxic dye, pet tennis balls (regular tennis balls may break teeth etc.).

 The correct toy that fills your pet’s need may be the key between appropriate chewing and destruction.

 Dogs need to chew, especially puppies, and this should be taken into consideration when choosing toys.
-Kongs are strong toys that can be filled with a treat can fulfilling your dog’s need to chew as well as keep them stimulated trying to remove treats.
-This can keep a dog occupied when they are left alone--avoiding the temptation to destroy shoes or furniture.
+Kongs are strong toys that can be filled with a treat, fulfilling your dog’s need to chew and be stimulated.
+Kongs can keep a dog occupied when they are left alone, helping them avoid the temptation to destroy shoes or furniture.

 Lasers that may be used as a toy could lead to frustration in pets.
-Cats especially have a high “prey drive”.
-Animals may see the light as moving prey and their instinct is to hunt.
-If the animal can never catch the prey (laser light), it will unable to fulfil the need to hunt and catch their prey.
+If the animal can never catch the prey (laser light), it will be unable to fulfill the need to hunt.
 This may lead to escalating frustration and may be redirected on another pet or human.
 A research study showed that cats do not play for the sake of play and that they get bored with their toys because they have a high prey drive and not a high play drive.
 They need to be stimulated with a variety of toys that speak to their ability to fulfil natural cat behaviour.
 (1992 University of Southampton: Cat Sense by John Bradshaw)